-Sitamau triumphs in Thrilling Finale of Cricket Festival organized by BJP Leader Vinay Jangid Sharma
+Sitamau triumphs in thrilling finale of Cricket Festival organized by BJP Leader Vinay Jangid Sharma

-The final match, played was between Bellary and Sitamau, was a thrilling contest that kept the thousands of sports-loving spectators on the edge of their seats.
-In the end, Sitamau emerged victorious, winning the final match and taking home the grand prize of Rs.
-51,000.
-The runner-up, Bellary, got a prize of Rs.
-21,000.
+The final match, played between Bellary and Sitamau, was a thrilling contest that kept the thousands of sports-loving spectators on the edge of their seats.
+In the end, Sitamau emerged victorious, winning the final match and taking home the grand prize of Rs 51,000.
+The runner-up, Bellary, got a prize of Rs 21,000.

 Thousands of sports enthusiasts from the region gathered at the venue to enjoy the sporting spectacle.
 Vinay Jangid Sharma addressed the crowd by emphasizing the importance of sports in leading a healthy life and fostering healthy relationships among people.
 He hailed the sportsman spirit and urged young people in rural areas to take up sports, citing its many benefits for physical and mental well-being.